datacraft-dsc/DEPs/3/README.md

 This section will be extended to list formal architectural decisions related to the reference architecture.

-TBC: Architecture decisions under internal DEX review
+Note: Architecture decisions are currently under internal DEX review.
+Suggestions for new decisions and refinements to existing decisions from contributors are welcome.

 <table style="vertical-align:top">
   <tbody>